eiConsole for ACORD (LAH) Getting Started Tutorial

 Reading in ACORD Meta Data

-Enter the name “LOBMapping” in the Tabular code mapping / Mapping name text field.
+Enter the name “LOBMapping” in the Tabular code mapping tab and the Mapping name text field.

 When the Please choose tabular mapping dialogue opens again – make sure your mapping is selected, then click Select to associate that mapping with the field.

 The newly created Tabular Mapping should look like the above.
-Click on the yellow “lamp” to collapse it.
+Click on the yellow “lightbulb” to collapse it.

 Next, add PolicyStatus.
 Locate PolicyStatus in the Target tree and drop it on top of the appropriate parent, again Policy.
 Note where it gets added.
 PolicyStatus will appear in the correct element order.

 Expand the PolicyStatus node by clicking on the yellow “lightbuld” and drag & drop POL-STATUS onto the “1” node under the variable var1 node.

 Scroll down in the center panel.
 Then select the Tabular mapping tool and drop it on the POL-STATUS typecode attribute, too.

 Click the Define New button (from the Please choose tabular mapping dialogue).

 When the dialogue opens, enter “PolicyStatusMapping“.
 The values here are Active (inforce) or New Business.
 Locate the Active Target value and add the corresponding Source value ACTINFRCE.
 Choose to map New Business to the Proposed Target value.
 Locate Proposed, enter the corresponding Source value NEWBUSINS and hit Enter.
 Scrolling to the top, you can see your two mapped values.
 Click OK.